Diabetes: Foot care

 - Go barefoot, even indoors (consider having a pair of well-fitting shoes to only wear inside).

-- Wear anything tight around your legs such as tight or knee-highs socks (these can cause problems with blood flow to your feet and legs).
+- Wear anything tight around your legs such as tight or knee-high socks.

 - Cross your legs or sit for long periods of time.

-- Use hot water bottles, heat bags, or heating pads on your feet.
+- Use a hot water bottle or heating pad on your feet.